 2. Address your new year spending habits

 If you decide you are spending too much each month (and most of us will do so) then work out the areas where you can cut back.
-Perhaps it’s something small but on a regular basis like a frequent coffee shop visit or something larger like a gym or club membership you aren’t really using.
+Perhaps it’s something small but on a regular basis like a frequent coffee shop visit, or something larger like a gym or sports club membership you aren’t really using.

 3. Make your savings work harder for you